JVIS.COM for students Doctor, Lawyer, Architect, Firefighter, Carpenter, Climatologist

 MIT prides itself for considering the whole applicant.
 They do not set a minimum standard requirement for scores.
 They do tend to take candidates who score high, making selection somewhat competitive; however, the student's range of interests are taken into consideration.
 MIT is looking for students with both academic and nonacademic strengths and students who will be able to contribute to the MIT community.

-For further information about what MIT looks for in freshmen admissions, including testing requirements visit the admissions website at: http://web.mit.edu/admissions/.
+For further information about what MIT looks for in freshmen admissions, including testing requirements visit the admissions website at: mitadmissions.org/apply/.

 How to Apply?

-Applications can be downloaded from the Internet at http://web.mit.edu/admissions/.
-Students can also apply online or contact:
+Applications can be submitted online at my.mit.edu/uaweb/login.htm.
+Students can also contact:

 Office of Admissions